7442charles/flutter1-cih/assets/markdowns/kitchen101/knife_skills.md

 Mastering proper knife techniques will not only improve your efficiency and safety in the kitchen but also elevate the presentation and flavor of your dishes.

-In this guide, we will cover some essential knife skills that every cook should learn.

 ### **Holding the Knife**